DefNotRaph/Riftspan/Session Notes/Get to know Guy.md

 ## Session Overview
 Guy is a grubby guy.
 Hes pretty regular by most peoples standards.
 He is in lust with a lady named Mira.
 But he definately could use a few lessons in respect.
 Guy uses the word heroic as a verb, e.g. "I heroic'ed all over you".

 Guy was first met by Raven and Calahan outside of the tents.
 They learned of his love for Mira and offered aid to help him serano her.
-The promised they would help Guy ~~kidnap~~ woo her by following her over the wall and into the ruined city beyond and helping her throw a beautiful picnic.
+The promised they would help Guy ~~kidnap~~ woo her by following her over the wall and into the ruined city beyond and helping him throw a beautiful picnic.

 The picnic would inclue cabbage water and blondies, light magical illusions and candlelight.
 We cleaned and procured Guy a lovely orange scarf from Steve.